Eclipse (horse): Breeding

 Eclipse was foaled during and named after the solar eclipse of 1 April 1764, at Keats Gore, near East Ilsley in Berkshire, not at the Cranbourne Lodge stud of his breeder, Prince William Augustus, Duke of Cumberland, as many believe.
 This commonly recorded error is because of the prestige of Cranbourne Lodge.
 It was at Cranbourne that his sire, the Jockey Club Plate winner Marske (by Squirt from The Ruby Mare) stood.
 His dam, Spilletta (foaled 1749), was by Regulus, who was by the Godolphin Arabian.
-Eclipse's male-line great-grandsire was Bartlett's Childers, and his male-line great-great-grandsire was Darley Arabian.
+Eclipse's male-line great-grandsire was Bartlett's Childers, and his male-line great-great-grandsire was the Darley Arabian.
 Eclipse was a brother to the successful broodmare Proserpine.
 They were inbred to Snake in the fourth generation (4m x 4f) of their pedigree.
 After the death of Prince William in 1765, Eclipse was sold for 75 guineas to a sheep dealer from Smithfield, William Wildman.